 The Chairs of the ACP and Ethics Committees sit on Council.
 The Chairs of Te Tiriti, Public Issues, HAMACP, Education Fund and Professional Development Committees may, but do not necessarily, sit on Council.

-An Executive Officer is employed to assist in all administrative matters.
+An Administrator is employed to assist in all administrative matters.

 Members of NZAP